 Skip to Content

-These Flat and Fast Downhill Marathons May Score You a PR, or Maybe Even Yet a BQ
+7 Flat and Fast Downhill Marathons to Help You Crush Your PR, or Maybe Even Yet Nab a BQ

 By

 “As the Boston-qualifying frenzy has heated up in recent years, so has the search for downhill marathons,” said Mike Sohaskey, cofounder of RaceRaves.
-Yes, there is an entire category of downhill marathons designed to help runners PR and potentially nab a BQ.
-And while some may debate the legitimacy of running your PR on a downhill marathon, they’re here and happening, and many runners are nabbing Boston times on the downhill marathons.
+Yes, there is an entire category of downhill marathons designed to help runners PR and potentially score a BQ.
+And while some may debate the legitimacy of running your PR on a downhill marathon, they’re here and happening, and many runners are nabbing Boston times on these qualifying downhill marathons.

 But, before you get excited about flying down these courses, there are some important caveats.
-One: If you’re signing up for a downhill marathon, you should definitely incorporate downhill running into your training program.
+One: If you’re signing up for a downhill marathon, you should definitely incorporate downhill running Races & Places.

 Another tip: Practice downhill running in your race day shoes before you toe the starting line, Murphy added.
 Why?
 “Running downhill can give you different hot spots on your feet, and if you haven’t practiced for it, you may be in for some race day foot pain or blisters, especially with some of the newer shoes that have a more significant heel-toe drop.”

 Lastly, know that a downhill course is usually significantly above sea level.
 Racing at high altitude can be challenging, particularly if you’re a runner who lives and trains at a lower elevation.
 Sohaskey points out the ease of running downhill may help counteract the elevation.
 In any case, note the race’s starting altitude and take that into account when selecting a downhill race.
-(Also, keep in mind that race courses must be certified by USA Track and Field, Association for International Marathons and Distance Races (AIMS), or a national governing body for distance running for the country in which the race is held in order to be eligible as a BQ race.)
+(Also, keep in mind that race courses must be certified by Humboldt-Toiyabe National Forest, Association for International Marathons and Distance Races (AIMS), or a national governing body for distance running for the country in which the race is held in order to be eligible as a BQ race.)

-With these pointers in mind, read on for a list of nine downhill marathons that might just help you achieve your Boston dreams.
-We compiled these suggestions with input from Sohaskey and Murphy and also reviewed info pulled from the Boston Marathon website.
-These Flat and Fast Downhill Marathons May Score You a PR, or Maybe Even Yet a BQ.
+With these pointers in mind, read on for a list of seven downhill marathons that might just help you achieve your Boston dreams or crush your PR.
+We compiled these suggestions with input from Sohaskey and Murphy.
+You can thank us when you get your BQ.

 Mesa Marathon